h-wakaa/AI-Web-Scraper/README.md

 ## 4. Create `scraper.py`

-This file will handle the scraping and parsing logic for your project.
+This file will handle the scraping and parsing logic for your App.

 ## 5. Create `main.py`